AlivadTheImpala/school_vault/Biology/Chapter 3 Notes.md

 ## Electromechanical Gradient
 [[Concentration gradient]]

-Like [[concentration gradient]], cells also carry an electrical charge that is different than the extracellular fluid that surrounds a cell.
+Like [[Concentration gradient]], cells also carry an electrical charge that is different than the extracellular fluid that surrounds a cell.
 The interior of cells is made up of many proteins, which are typically negatively charged.
 Because Ions move into and out of cells, there is something called the [[electrical gradient]].

 **Potassium** (K+) and sodium (Na+) both exist inside of a cell, but there is a much higher concentration of potassium than there is sodium.
 Because of the low concentration of Sodium present in a cell (low concentration gradient) and Sodium's positive charge (electrical gradient), the ion is driven inwards toward the negatively charged cell (opposite attraction).